flaviolazzarini/toggl-reporting/README.md

 # TogglReporting

 This project is a hybrid Desktop application based on electron.
 The web application is written in Angular.
-In order

 ## Development